Oddant1/Asteroids/README.md

 **NOTE**

-I have only ever run this on mint linux I don't know if there is anything here preventing it from working properly on any other platform
+I have only ever run this on Linux Mint I don't know if there is anything here preventing it from working properly on any other platform

 **Dependencies**